portworx/px-docs/cloud/migration-stork.md

 ```
 5. (EKS Only) When pairing with an EKS cluster, you also need to pass in your
    AWS credentials which will be used to generate the IAM token.
 This can be
-   achieved in 2 ways
+   achieved by performing one of the following steps:
    1. Create a secret and mount in the stork deployment (Secure)
-       1. Create a secret in kube-system namespace with your aws credentials file:
+       1. On the source cluster, create a secret in kube-system namespace with your aws credentials
+       file:
        ```
        $ kubectl create secret  generic --from-file=$HOME/.aws/credentials -n  kube-system aws-creds secret/aws-creds created